Taissa Farmiga on ‘The Gilded Age’ and ‘The Nun’ Sequel Talks

 There have definitely been whisperings and talks in the last year, but the pandemic has obviously affected everything including filming and such.
 So I heard mentions of it back in the fall, maybe, and there were talks of potentially trying to see what my availability was.
 But I also haven’t seen a script.
 So I haven’t heard anything definitive or anyone say, “Hey, this is going.”
 So I don’t know, but I would love to go back and visit Sister Irene.
 It’s been years.

-Actors used to be afraid to commit to television because they didn’t want to risk playing the same, static character for seven years, but as you touched on earlier, you’ve mostly done the anthology route via American Horror Story.
-You played three characters across four different American Horror Story seasons.
-So I know you briefly reprised two of the characters, but were there times where you wished you could’ve played one of those characters for a multi-season arc of sorts?
+Actors used to be afraid to commit to television because they didn’t want to risk playing the same, static character for seven years, but as you touched on earlier, you’ve mostly gone the anthology route via American Horror Story.
+You’ve played three characters across four different American Horror Story seasons.
+So I know you briefly reprised two of those characters, but were there times where you wished you could’ve played one of them for a multi-season arc of sorts?

 Absolutely.
 As I said, that’s one of the aspects of The Gilded Age that I’ve been most excited about.
 We’re anticipating a season two, and I’ve never gone with one character to a subsequent season and lived out that arc.
 It’s hard because in American Horror Story season one, the Murder House season, I played Violet, who’s a character that’s so close to my heart.
 I just adored her.
 I grew so much while playing her and embodying her.
 So it would’ve been fabulous to see what a season two could be, but I almost think that it was kind of perfect in the concise way that it was told.
 So in hindsight, it’s hard to look back and be like, “Ah, I would’ve done this again.”
 But of course, I would love to see what she would’ve been.
 Also, spoiler, a decade later, but she’s obviously dead in the Murder House.
 So I don’t really know how much she would’ve changed during a season-two arc.
 In hindsight, it’s a hard thing with the positives and negatives, but as an actor, I definitely would want to experience what it’s like to grow with a character.